eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### The agent shall report workload state WaitingToStart for workloads with unfulfilled add conditions
+#### The agent shall report the workload state pending for workloads with unfulfilled AddConditions
 `swdd~agent-reports-pending-create-workload-state~1`

 Status: approved

-When the WorkloadScheduler receives the `WorkloadOperation` to create a workload and the workload has an inter-workload dependency with an unfulfilled `AddCondition` and the workload operation of that workload is enqueued into the waiting queue, the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.
+When the WorkloadScheduler receives the `WorkloadOperation` to create a workload and the workload has at least one inter-workload dependency and the workload has at least one unfulfilled `AddCondition` from one of its inter-workload dependencies, the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.

-Rationale: This communicates to the user that the workload is scheduled but not ready to create because of its unfulfilled dependencies.
+Rationale: This communicates to the user that the workload is scheduled but not ready to create because of its unfulfilled inter-workload dependencies.

 Tags:
 - WorkloadScheduler